jinghuazhao/software-notes/AA.md

 ### VEGAS2

 It is relatively slow with web interface https://vegas2.qimrberghofer.edu.au, so we would like to try the command-line counterpart.
-Make sure `corpcor` and `mvtnorm` packages are available, then proceed
+Make sure R packages `corpcor` and `mvtnorm` are available, then proceed with
 ```bash
 # driver download
 wget https://vegas2.qimrberghofer.edu.au/vegas2v2